dadam1026/Carbon-Farming-1/README.md

 Getting Started
 ---------------
-1) Install the requirements to run the python files
+1) Install the requirements to run the python files:

         $ pip install -r requirements.txt

 2) Run the program